shinovon/mbedtls-symbian/README.md

 - S60 5th Edition SDK
 - S60 3rd Edition FP2 SDK 1.1

-If targeting Symbian 9.1 (S60v3 Initial Release), make sure to use recommended tools as it tends to break there for no reason.
+If targeting Symbian 9.1, make sure to use recommended tools as it tends to break there for no reason.

 ## Usage